-Whenever a client wants to access a website in internet, he/she sends HTTP request by just typing in websites name in address bar of the web browser.
+Whenever a client wants to access a website on the internet, he/she sends an HTTP request by just typing in the websites name in the address bar of the web browser.
 This request is received by the remote web server machine and responds to the client’s request accordingly.

-SMTP ( Simple Mail Transfer Protocol) is also an application protocol and is designed for email client for sending outgoing email.
-Whenever, client wants to send the mail, it initiates the TCP connection with the SMTP server which is always listening to the e-mail client.
+SMTP ( Simple Mail Transfer Protocol) is also an application protocol and is designed for an email client for sending outgoing email.
+Whenever the client wants to send the mail, it initiates the TCP connection with the SMTP server which is always listening to the e-mail client.
 Once, the TCP connection is established, the client sends the mail to the SMTP server.
-Further, SMTP server forwards the mail to the desired destination client.
+Further, the SMTP server forwards the mail to the desired destination client.

 IMAP ( Internet Message Access Protocol) is also a popular e-mail receiving protocol and provides the best alternative for POP3.
-Generally, IMAP has the ability to provide synchronization for those who logs into their mail box through multiple devices like computer , laptops, smart phones etc. IMAP further provides better security and encryption than POP3.
+Generally, IMAP has the ability to provide synchronization for those who log into their mailbox through multiple devices like computer, laptops, smartphones etc. IMAP further provides better security and encryption than POP3.

 FTP (File Transfer Protocol) is the most commonly used application layer protocol of TCP/IP stack and is used for transfer files over the internet.
 Transferring files from client to server is called uploading and from server to client is called downloading.
 FTP client software is used to gain access to FTP service.

-DNS (Domain Name Service) is also a very important application layer protocol and designed to resolve domain name into IP address.
+DNS (Domain Name Service) is also a very important application layer protocol and designed to resolve the domain name into an IP address.

-DHCP ( Dynamic Host Cpnfiguration Protocol) allows dynamic allocation of IP address to the host in a computer network.
+DHCP ( Dynamic Host Configuration Protocol) allows dynamic allocation of IP address to the host in a computer network.

 TCP (Transmission Control Protocol) is a transport layer protocol in TCP/IP network.
-TCP is regarded as the connection oriented protocol.
-The comnection is established between the application programs and then the information are being exchanged between the them.
-It is also said to be reliable protocol, because the sender waits for acknowledgement for every segment sent by the source to the destination.
+TCP is regarded as a connection-oriented protocol.
+The connection is established between the application programs and then the information is being exchanged between them.
+It is also said to be a reliable protocol because the sender waits for acknowledgement for every segment sent by the source to the destination.

-UDP (User Datagram Protocol) is another very important transport layer protocol which is alternative to TCP.
-It is considered to be connectionless and unreliable protocol.
-Unlike TCP, UDP doesnt initiate and establish any session between the source and the destination.
+UDP (User Datagram Protocol) is another very important transport layer protocol that is an alternative to TCP.
+It is considered to be a connectionless and unreliable protocol.
+Unlike TCP, UDP doesn’t initiate and establish any session between the source and the destination.

 IP (Internet Protocol) is a very important communication protocol in the TCP/IP protocol suite.
 The main function of IP is to deliver data packets from source to destination.
 It provides an addressing scheme called IP address for all the hosts.
 Each host connected with the network must have a unique IP address in order to get identified in the network.